IAmYhvr/cloaker/README.md

 # Important Notice

-Cloaker is an [Electron App](https://electronjs.org), giving it control to your whole computer.
+Cloaker is an [Electron App](https://electronjs.org), giving it control over your whole computer.
 We are not responsible if any damage of any kind is done to your computer because of external links, or anything else.
+By downloading Cloaker, You agree to this.